 The second is, if you’re just visiting on a tourist visa, get a Japan rail pass.
 They allow almost unlimited travel on most trains, including the shinkansen bullet trains.
 Though they are expensive, travelling around Japan is considerably more so.
 The only bullet trains you can’t use are the very fastest services on the Tokaido and Kyushu lines, respectively the Nozomi and Mizuho.

-Other than that, of the train/bus cards, the JR Suica card is the most widely recognised, working on most commuter train systems across the country, as well as in many convenience stores and some shops.
+Other than that, of the train/bus cards, the JR Suica card is the most widely recognised, working on most commuter train systems across the country, as well as for paying for goods in many convenience stores and some shops.
 Shinkansen bullet trains and express services require two tickets — one for the fair and the other for the seat, as there are different grades of seats.
-The double-tickets can be inserted together into the ticket gates (you wont break them) without a problem.
+The double-tickets can be inserted together into the ticket gates (you wont break them, they can process five tickets at once) without a problem.

 Slippers and shoes